-Pityriasis rosea is a noncontagious dermatitis present in young pigs 3-16 weeks of age.
+Pityriasis rosea is a noncontagious dermatitis present in young pigs 3-16 weeks old.

 It is a sporadic disease that affects young pigs from 3-16 weeks of age.